sprky0/phpSocketDaemon/README.md

     }
     ?>

-The socket library will deal with all the information that needs to be written (write as much as can be done right away without blocking, and the rest is buffered until it can be written), when data comes in the on_read function is called (check $this->read_buffer to get to it), and connect and disconnect speak for them selves..
-The on_timer function is called every 2 seconds (see socketDaemon.php line 97 to change the rate), for dealing with time based events (like the keep-alive time expiring for a http request)
+The socket library will deal with all the information that needs to be written (write as much as can be done right away without blocking, and the rest is buffered until it can be written), when data comes in the on_read function is called (check $this->read_buffer to get to it), and connect and disconnect speak for themselves.
+The on_timer function is called every 2 seconds (see socketDaemon.php line 97 to change the rate), for dealing with time based events (like the keep-alive time expiring for a http request).

 Enjoy & Happy coding!